DylanSchmidt2/Challenge-repo-10/README.md

 ###### Biggest struggle
 By far learning and using Heroku, I'm not sure where to even start.
 I've gotten progressivly better with it but still behind.
 I can't stress enough how much fundational knowlege helps while learning new node modules and thier proper usages.

+###### Extra-info
+You might notice some extra _commits_ in the log.
+I was forced to delete a existing project out of this repo because I entered incorrect links in my submission.

 Link to site: http://localhost:3001/